thiensean/DeepLearningCV/README.md

 The image dataset could also be more zoomed out so that the model is able to see higher variations of the image compared to zoomed in images.

 ---

+## Ongoing Project

+Next step in the research and development work will be to improve this model and to use Mask R-CNN to include image segmentation.

 ## Sources: